-The bond portfolio represents the most material part of the investment portfolio 19,6b EUR (18,1b EUR KBC Insurance NV), i.e. 77% (72%) representing a market value of 15,1b EUR (13b EUR for KBC Insurance NV).
+The bond portfolio represents the most material part of the investment portfolio, i.e. 77% representing a market value of 15,4b EUR.
 The composition of the bond portfolio itself is stable, i.e. it consists of:

-- 67% (65% for KBC Insurance NV) government bonds, corresponding to a market value of 10,2b EUR (8,5b EUR for KBC Insurance NV). - 33% (35% for KBC Insurance NV) corporate bonds, corresponding to a market value of 4,9b EUR (4,6b EUR for KBC Insurance NV).
+- 68% government bonds, corresponding to a market value of 10,5b EUR. - 32% corporate bonds, corresponding to a market value of 4,9b EUR.